skynettechnologies/odoo-allinoneaccessibilitypro/README.md

-**Quick Web Accessibility Implementation with Odoo All In One Accessibility module!**
+**Quick Web Accessibility Implementation with Odoo All In One Accessibility Pro module!**

-The All In One Accessibility widget is developed to improve accessibility and usability of your website.
+The All In One Accessibility Pro widget is developed to improve accessibility and usability of your website.
 It uses the accessibility interface which handles UI and design related adjustments.

-Enable wide array of people with disabilities to use your Odoo website effectively with All In One Accessibility widget.
+Enable wide array of people with disabilities to use your Odoo website effectively with All In One Accessibility Pro widget.
 It will integrate basic accessibility features according to the **ADA, WCAG 2.1, Section 508, Australian DDA, European EAA EN 301 549, UK Equality Act (EA), Israeli Standard 5568, California Unruh, Ontario AODA, Canada ACA, German BITV, and France RGAA** standards to make it accessible to people with hearing or vision impairments, cognitive impairments, and perception problems.

-Differentiate both the version (Free and Pro) and select based on your requirements.

 [`All in One Accessibility introduction`](https://www.youtube.com/watch?v=PPQMWSzroAA) - introduction of All in One Accessibility widget .

-### Odoo All In One Accessibility Free Version:

-**Skip Links**

-*   Skip to Menu
-*   Skip to Footer
-*   Skip to Navigation
-*   Open Accessibility Toolbar

-**Content Adjustments**

-*   Adjust Font Sizing
-*   Adjust Line Height
-*   Content Scaling
-*   Readable Fonts
-*   Highlight Title
-*   Highlight Links
-*   Text Magnifier
-*   Adjust Letter Spacing
-*   Align Center
-*   Align Left
-*   Align Right

-**Color Adjustments**

-*   High Contrast

-**Orientation Adjustments**

-*   Hide Images
-*   Reading Mask

-**Multi-Language**

-*   English
-*   Spanish
-*   German
-*   Arabic
-*   Slovak
-*   Portuguese
-*   French
-*   Italian
-*   Polish
-*   Turkish
-*   Japanese
-*   Finnish
-*   Russian
-*   Hungarian
-*   Latin
-*   Greek
-*   Hebrew
-*   Bulgarian
-*   Catalan
-*   Chinese
-*   Czech
-*   Danish
-*   Dutch
-*   Hindi
-*   Indonesian
-*   Korean
-*   Lithuanian
-*   Malay
-*   Norwegian
-*   Romanian
-*   Slovenian
-*   Swedish
-*   Thai
-*   Ukrainian
-*   Vietnamese
-*   Bengali
-*   Sinhala
-*   Amharic
-*   Hmong
-*   Myanmar (Burmese)

-**Miscellaneous**

-*   Accessibility Statement
-*   Dynamic Widget Color
-*   Choose Widget Trigger Button Position
-*   Choose Widget Position
-*   Multi Language

-### Odoo All In One Accessibility Pro Version: (It includes all the features of Free Version + additional features as below)
+### Features of Odoo All In One Accessibility Pro Version: (It includes all the features of the Free Version + additional features as below)

 **Content Adjustments**